New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

 Target audience

-Those for whom two years have not yet elapsed between the end of the year following the year in which they first graduated (completed) high school and the date of enrollment in a university or other institution (undergraduate students only; graduate students are not eligible).
+Those for whom two years have not yet elapsed between the end of the year following the year in which they first graduated (completed) high school and the date they enrolled in a university or other institution (undergraduate students only; graduate students are not eligible).

-For example, if you are graduating in March 2023, you are eligible if you enrolled by the end of April 2025.
+For example, if you are graduating in March 2023, you are eligible if you enroll by the end of April 2025.
 If you enroll in April 2026, you are not eligible.

 Benefit amount/payment method and reduction/exemption amount/reduction/exemption method